utunga/thankful/doc/theory.md

 #### Merging identities

 Once a node has at least one signed identity that node can be merged with other  by making appropriate, signed public messages indicatig that both identities point to the same node.
-An identity may aNodes lso repudiate another identity (causing a node split).
+An identity may also repudiate another identity (causing a node split).

 The difference between nodes and identities is important because acknowledgements are from/to identities but reserves belong to nodes.